deepgram/web-next/content/blog/posts/ios-live-transcription/index.md

 ---
-title: Live Transcriptions with iOS and Deepgram
+title: "Live Transcriptions with iOS and Deepgram"
-description: Build an iOS app which takes the user’s microphone and prints transcripts to the screen in real-time.
+description: "Build an iOS app which takes the user’s microphone and prints transcripts to the screen in real-time."
 date: 2022-01-03
 cover: https://res.cloudinary.com/deepgram/image/upload/v1638827580/blog/2022/01/ios-live-transcription/Live-Transcriptions-w-iOS-Deepgram-A%402x.jpg
 authors: